 Sweden's move runs counter to the international trend.
 The UN Committee on the Rights of the Child recommends a minimum criminal age of 14, and its General Comment No. 24 (2019) explicitly states that lowering an established age of criminal responsibility is "never acceptable."
 Sweden incorporated the UN Convention on the Rights of the Child into domestic law in January 2020, creating a potential constitutional tension that the Council on Legislation (Lagrådet) may address.

 Comparatively, England and Wales set criminal responsibility at 10, Scotland raised theirs to 12 in 2019, and Germany maintains 14.
-Among Nordic countries, Sweden's proposed 13 would be the lowest.
-The five-year sunset clause provides political cover but also creates an implicit admission that permanent lowering faces legal and normative obstacles.
+Among Nordic countries, Sweden’s proposed 13 would make it the only nation below the UN-recommended minimum of 14 — a reversal of Sweden’s traditional role as the Nordic region’s most progressive voice on children’s rights.

 Political Landscape